AndyOooh/yodl-webhook-example/README.md

 ## Security Considerations

 1. Always verify webhook signatures using the provided `x-yodl-signature` header
-2. Store your Yodl signing address securely in environment variables
+2. In development, store your Yodl signing address securely in environment variables
+3. In production, the signing address is automatically resolved from ENS
-3. Validate all payment parameters before processing
+4. Validate all payment parameters before processing
-4. Use HTTPS in production
+5. Use HTTPS in production

 ## Contributing